 How to choose the best Aesthetic Doctor near you

 I've had 28 years in clinical practice as a medical doctor which included General Practice, Dermatology and Aesthetic Medicine.
-I can't serve everyone from the UK but I'd like to give you advice on how you choose the right aesthetic injector (ideally an aesthetic doctor) for you:
+I can't serve everyone from the UK but I'd like to give you advice on how you choose the right aesthetic injector for you:

 Does their face look natural?

 If they look natural, then chances are, you will get a natural result.
 However, if they don't look natural then they may have what is called "Perception drift".
 This means they lose sight of what normal faces look like.
-This is not a good thing for you as a patient.
+If your injector looks a bit odd, it is my opinion that it is not a good thing for you as a patient.
+However, I believe there are some people who like the look of these "fashionable faces".
+If this type of look is your preference, you will be disappointed with my services.

 Do they have lots of before and after photos of their treatment results?

-Ask to see the before and after photos of their best aesthetic results .
-Most patients consent to their photos being shared in clinic as opposed to online, so you should get to see lots of examples of your doctors results.
+Ask to see the before and after photos of their best aesthetic results.
+Most patients consent to their photos being shared in clinic as opposed to online, so you should get to see lots of examples of your particular doctor’s results.

 Are they qualified for their job as an aesthetic doctor?

 A shoulder orthopaedic surgeon may be excellent at that job, but do they have an aesthetic eye and understanding of the skin?
-It's my opinion that an aesthetic doctor should have General Practice training (but of course I would say that).
-This is because GPs are skilled at assessing psychological health, social well being and are very skilled at screening for physical illness (including Dermatological conditions).
+It's my opinion that an aesthetic doctor should have General Practice or Dermatology training.
+This is because GPs are skilled at assessing psychological health, social well-being and are very skilled at screening for physical illness (including skin conditions).
+A dermatologist has a good knowledge of skin and also has some general medical training.

 Do they stock emergency prescription only medication (POM)?